 St Mary’s University supports Looked After Young People during their application and transition to Higher Education.
 This protocol sets out how and when this support is provided.

-Looked after young people seeking advice during the decision making and application process will be advised and supported by our Recruitment Team.
-Once they have applied, applicants will be written to advise them of the support available by the Registry.
+Looked after young people seeking advice during the decision making and application process will be advised and supported by our Widening Participation.
+Once they have applied, applicants will be written to advise them of the support available by the Student Services team.

 Looked after young people will normally be given an offer of a place provided they are able to meet the general entry requirement.
 This may be for an alternative programme if they do not qualify for their chosen programme or do not meet the criteria.

-Those who are offered a place will be able to contact the Head of Student Services who will be a single point of contact for any non-academic queries including those relating to accommodation, fees and funding.
+Those who are offered a place will be able to contact Student Services who will be a single point of contact for any non-academic queries including those relating to accommodation, fees and funding.

 A pre-enrolment welcome session will be offered to those who are joining the University before term starts.
-The Head of Student Services will continue to support students with any issues or concerns that may arise during their time studying with at St Mary’s.
+Student Services will continue to support students with any issues or concerns that may arise during their time studying with at St Mary’s.

 Students who would like to have a place in Halls will be guaranteed a place for the duration of their studies.